 Postural Relief Exercise

 Hours sitting in front of screens or driving affect your posture.
-Common indicators of poor posture include a rounded upper back, a flat lower back and forward head position.
+Common indicators of poor posture include a rounded upper back, a flat lower back and a forward head position.

 The following exercise is great to get relief and improve general posture.

 Start by sitting or standing up straight.
 Then bring your shoulder blades back, down and in.
 Straighten your elbows, wrists and fingers and bring your whole arms back behind your body.
 Gently arch through your middle spine by pushing out your chest.
-Make sure you’re moving through your middle back and not your lower back.
+Make sure you’re moving through your middle around and not your lower back.
 Inhale and hold for 30 seconds.